If you are facing or recovering from foot and ankle surgery- You landed in the perfect place. 🙂

 18. Repeat after me: “This is temporary.”
 Keep saying it and remind yourself that this is truly a blip in time.
 I lived through it, and it IS simply that.
 Winter was a hard season, but spring came- and summer.
 And I started to limp less and hurt less too.
 Say it again- “This is temporary!”

 19. Healing has its own timeline.
 It’s a precarious thing, really.
 You may have the end goal in mind, and then surely it plays out differently than expected.
 Some heal quickly, others take more time.
-Honor yours.
-Your body has it’s own time clock and as hard as it is to accept this, you must.
+Honor your body and how it heals.
+Each person has their own biological makeup and as hard as it is to accept this, you must.
 Be good to yourself.
 Pace yourself.
 Trust that in time, YOUR time… you will heal.

 20. When you are out in public, lighten up.
 It’s humiliating, isn’t it?
 I know.
 You move on those motorized scooters like an invalid, and everyone stares at you.
 As you knock down a display or two at the grocery store?
 Laugh!
 While you keep people stuck behind you as you hobble slowly?
 Make a joke about it.
 I remember approaching a 92 year old woman in the store on my mobile scooter as she was walking toward me.
 I immediately yelled out to her, “You are showing me UP, woman!”
 We ended up talking for several minutes and hugging each other in the end.
 She imparted invaluable advice that day…